SharifFotovvati/Reactive-Distillation-Soft-Sensor/Simulation-1/Dataset/README.md

+# Dataset

+## Description

 This folder contains the dataset generated from the Aspen Dynamics simulation of the MTBE reactive distillation process.

+The dataset was used for training and evaluating deep learning-based soft sensors.

 ## Dataset Information

-- Source: Aspen Dynamics
+- Source: Aspen Dynamics V14
-- File format: Microsoft Excel (.xlsx)
+- Simulation Time: 720 hours
+- Sampling Interval: 3 minutes
+- Total Samples: ~14,500
-- Number of input features: 36
+- Number of Input Features: 36
-- Number of output variables: 2
+- Number of Outputs: 2

-- Output variables:
+## Target Variables

 - Methanol Mole Fraction
 - 1-Butene Mole Fraction

-The dataset was used for training and evaluating deep learning-based soft sensor models.
+## File

+- Final5.xlsx